FNP vs. PMHNP: Which Specialty is Better?

 So, let’s now explore the differences between FNP and PMHNP in terms of what education is needed.

 The family nurse practitioner and the psychiatric mental health nurse practitioner tracks, both require that you achieve an advanced practice degree in nursing.
 To accomplish an advanced practice degree in nursing, you, as the registered nurse, would need to complete a graduate degree or higher in your desired field of study.
-Once this degree is obtained from an accredited graduate or doctoral nursing program, you must successfully pass an exam designed explicitly for your discipline as the advanced practice nurse.
+Once this degree is obtained from an accredited MSN or doctoral nursing program, you must successfully pass an exam designed explicitly for your discipline as the advanced practice nurse.
 Also, if you are a registered nurse who already holds a Master of Science in nursing degree, you can complete a post-master’s certificate with either the FNP or PMHNP specialization and become a family nurse practitioner or psychiatric nurse practitioner.
 This post-master’s certificate will give you the credit for graduate courses that you have already taken which can be applied to the family nurse practitioner or the psychiatric mental health nurse practitioner programs.
 Now let’s dive a bit deeper into the education requirements for these two degrees.

 General advance practice courses: